 Sportsnet is one of Canada's most popular cable sports channels, and its Sportsnet+ streaming service offers two subscription tiers.
 Sportsnet+ Premium gives access to all games for all available leagues, with few blackouts.
 Sportsnet+ Standard offers the "essential" games and leagues, but there are significant regional blackouts for NHL games.

 Really, it's the NHL content that sets Sportsnet+ apart.
 Standard subscribers have access to in-market regional as well as national games, along with every Stanley Cup playoff game.
-Premium subscribers get all the NHL games that come with the Standard package, plus more than 1,000+ out-of-market games as well.
+Premium subscribers get all the NHL games included with the Standard package, plus more than 1,000+ out-of-market games.

 Sportsnet+ also offers streaming for a few less mainstream leagues.
 They cover some WWE and rugby content, plus there are two options for watching women’s leagues: WNBA and FA Women’s Super League.